-- Two (2) Recommendation Forms Recommenders should submit the completed forms directly to The Graduate School via email at gradadmissions@hbu.edu.
+- Additional Transcripts For students pursuing licensure, you are required to submit ALL of your transcripts to the Graduate School. - Two (2) Recommendation Forms Recommenders should submit the completed forms directly to The Graduate School via email at gradadmissions@hbu.edu.
 Recommendations must be from a professional or academic source.
 One form must be a pastoral recommendation.
 Forms from family members or friends will not be accepted.
 Recommendation forms must be sent directly from the recommenders to be considered valid. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
 All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
 Details may be obtained from the Educational Testing Services website.
 The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - o Must score at least a 290 on the GRE with GPA of 2.8-3.0. - o Must score at least a 291 or higher on the GRE with GPA of 2.5-2.8. - Interview An admission interview is required.
+You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - Interview An admission interview is required.
 Master of Arts in Christian Leadership:

 - Personal Statement As part of the application process, a statement of the student's interest should be submitted.
-The statement should indicate the student's faith in Jesus Christ and general agreement with the university's preamble. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
+The statement should indicate the student's faith in Jesus Christ and general agreement with the University's preamble. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
 Master of Arts in Classics and Early Christianity: - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
-Master of Arts in History:
+Master of Arts in Human Services Counseling:

-- GRE score predictive of academic success at the graduate level may be accepted in lieu of 2.5 GPA - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Writing Sample Please submit a writing sample (at least 8 pages in length).
-You may email your document to gradadmissions@HBU.edu or mail a hard copy.
-Master of Arts in Human Services Counseling: - Two (2) Recommendation Forms Recommenders should submit the completed forms directly to The Graduate School via email at gradadmissions@hbu.edu.
+- Two (2) Recommendation Forms Recommenders should submit the completed forms directly to The Graduate School via email at gradadmissions@hbu.edu.
 Recommendations must be from a professional or academic source.
 Forms from family members or friends will not be accepted.
 Recommendation forms must be sent directly from the recommenders to be considered valid. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
 All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
 Details may be obtained from the Educational Testing Services website.
 The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - o Must score at least a 290 on the GRE with GPA of 2.8-3.0. - o Must score at least a 291 or higher on the GRE with GPA of 2.5-2.8.
-Master of Arts in Intercultural Studies:
+You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher.
+Master of Arts in Marriage and Family Therapy: